Dropbox challenger pCloud just became profitable

 Between Dropbox, Google Drive, Microsoft OneDrive and iCloud Drive, consumer cloud storage is a crowded space.
-And yet, a small Swiss company called pCloud has managed to attract over 9 million users over the past five years.
+And yet, a small company called pCloud has managed to attract over 9 million users over the past five years.
 The company recently reached profitability with a team of 32 people.

 If you’re familiar with Dropbox, pCloud won’t surprise you.
 The service lets you backup and sync files across your devices.
 You get 10GB for free and you can pay for more storage and features.